 Responsible Minerals Procurement

-In July 2010, four minerals (gold, tantalum, tin and tungsten) originating from the Democratic Republic of Congo or adjoining countries (DRC countries) as "conflict minerals" are established by the Dodd Frank Wall Street Reform Act -Section 1502- in U.S. .
-It obliged American listed companies to report the use of the four minerals to the U.S. Securities and Exchange Commission (SEC).
+In July 2010, The Dodd Frank Wall Street Reform Act was established in the U.S. Four minerals (gold, tantalum, tin and tungsten) which are mined in the Democratic Republic of Congo and adjoining countries (DRC countries) are designated as "conflict minerals" in Section 1502 of the Act, and obliges American listed companies to report use of the four minerals to the U.S. Securities and Exchange Commission (SEC).

 The purpose of this Act is to cut off revenues from armed insurgents which execute anti-government activities and violate human rights.